language-learners/blog/_posts/2017-11-27-overcoming-language-learning-frustrations-guest-post-by-lingua-pony.md

 influence can be destructive.
 And, most importantly, we need to know exactly what we are doing it all for.

 > This guest post is written by forum member LinguaPony who speaks and writes in her native Russian and in English with equal easy and is now learning Italian and Mandarin Chinese with four more languages to be added within three years.
-YOu can read her language log here: [https://forum.language-learners.org/viewtopic.php?f=15&t=7160](https://forum.language-learners.org/viewtopic.php?f=15&t=7160).
+You can read her language log here: [https://forum.language-learners.org/viewtopic.php?f=15&t=7160](https://forum.language-learners.org/viewtopic.php?f=15&t=7160).